Professor Arwyn Tomos Jones

 Lectures on Module PHT202 on MSc/Diploma in Clinical Research course

-Research projects in my lab fall under themes of cell biology and endocytosis, concentrating on linking fundamental endocytosis research to the remit of cellular delivery of macromolecular therapeutics:
+Research projects in my lab fall under themes of cell biology and endocytosis, concentrating on linking fundamental endocytosis research to the remit of cellular delivery of small molecule and macromolecular therapeutics:

 - Characterisation of endocytic pathways utilised by therapeutic macromolecules to gain access into cells